SBS Radio Services Review

 Finalising languages and allocation of broadcast hours and resources

-The Census 2016 data was applied to the final Selection Criteria, determining which languages will be serviced by SBS Radio from 20 November 2017.
+The Census 2016 data was applied to the final Selection Criteria, determining which languages would be serviced by SBS Radio from 20 November 2017.

-SBS has determined when and how the language services will be delivered – e.g. via AM/FM, digital radio, digital television, online and/or podcast.
+SBS determined when and how the language services would be delivered – e.g. via AM/FM, digital radio, digital television, online and/or podcast.

-The revised services will include seven new languages, supporting new communities who need news and information in their language as they navigate life in Australia.
+The revised services will soon include seven new languages, including six 'high needs' languages and one 'large' language, supporting new communities who need news and information in their language as they navigate life in Australia.
 The new languages are:

 - Hakha Chin